This post may contain affiliate links. Read the full disclosure here.

-New mommies can help protect their babies from COVID-19 by simply increasing the strength of their immune system.
+New mommies can help protect their babies from COVID-19 by simply increasing the strength of their immune systems.
 If you are breastfeeding your baby, this is even simpler to do than you may realize.
-Rather than stock up on toilet paper and cough syrup, I am really surprised many families aren’t stocking up on vitamins, herbs, raw honey, elderberry sytrup and other amazing, yet simple ways to really boost both mama and baby’s immune system!
+Rather than stock up on toilet paper and cough syrup, I am really surprised many families aren’t stocking up on vitamins, herbs, raw honey, elderberry syrup, and other amazing, yet simple ways to really boost both mama and baby’s immune systems!

 What do we know about COVID-19 and babies?

-Unfortunately we don’t know much – yet.
+Unfortunately, we don’t know much – yet.
 What we do know is that those with weakened immune systems, lung issues, and pre-existing conditions that weaken the immune system are the most at risk.
-If your baby is healthy, happy, with no existing conditions that might affect their immune system, they are less-likely to have major symptoms if infected.
+If your baby is healthy, and happy, with no existing conditions that might affect their immune system, they are less likely to have major symptoms if infected.
 But, with a robust immune system, the chances of the virus living at all can be very little!
-This source explains basically how little is known when it comes to breastfeeding, babies and pregnancy, which is why we need to build up our best defense – the immune system.

 Does breast milk protect your baby from COVID-19?

 Breast milk contains antimicrobial cells that fight germs and viruses.
 This is mother nature’s way of protecting small infants from infections and disease.
 I found this research to be amazing.